There are greater metabolic needs, and certain nutrients more likely to be deficient if you are living in a larger body.

 These include vitamin D, chromium, B vitamins (including folate, B12 and biotin), and antioxidant vitamins (vitamin A, E and C).
 As well, copper, magnesium, selenium, iron, zinc, beta-carotene, and lycopene.
 Omega 6/omega 3 fat ratio can be high.
 This is inflammatory so balancing this ratio is important by reducing your intake of omega 6 fats and increasing intake of omega 3 fat foods.

-Again, lifestyle changes are necessary.
-100%.
-Nutrient supplementation can be important for restoring deficiencies that food alone may not be capable of.
-Talk to a professionalabout what supplements may be right for you.
+In addition to nourishing your body with foods rich in these nutrients, nutrient supplementation can be helpful for restoring imbalances to a more optimal state.
+Talk to a professional about what supplements may be right for you.
 Everyone is different and has different needs.

 Incorporate these nutrients into your diet

-Nutrients important for those living in larger bodies: B complex vitamins, vitamins A, C, D, and E, chromium, magnesium, iron, zinc, copper, selenium, beta-carotene, lycopene, omega 3 fats (EPA and DHA)
+Nutrients for larger bodies: B complex vitamins, vitamins A, C, D, and E, chromium, magnesium, iron, zinc, copper, selenium, beta-carotene, lycopene, omega 3 fats (EPA and DHA)

 Foods containing these nutrients